nospaceships/node-raw-socket/README.md

  * Delete uv_poll_t watcher in uv_close() OnClose callback instead of in the wrapped C++ objects deconstructor

+## Version 1.3.0 - 10/07/2015

+ * Support Node.js 0.12.x using the Native Abstractions for Node interface

 # Roadmap

 Suggestions and requirements should be sent to <stephen.vickers.sv@gmail.com>.